-Are Cannabis Carts Right for You?
+Are Cannabis Vaporizers Right for Your Cannabis intake?

 How Do Vaporizers Work?

 Vaporizers work by either heating cannabis flower or by using oils specifically made for vaping.
 To heat cannabis flower, there are two methods that vaporizers use, conductive heating and convective heating.

 Vaporizers can use conductive heating by placing extracts or dried bud onto an electronically heated surface, usually a screen or solid metal.
 This piece is heated to a temperature that converts the terpenes and cannabinoids into vapor by directing heat through the chamber of the pen.
 Convective heating heats the cannabis through hot air that is moved by inhalation, or a fan to the piece containing the cannabis flower or concentrate.

 Many portable vaporizers, aka vape pens, use oils that contain cannabinoids like CBD and THC as well as beneficial terpenes.
 There are oils for sale that are used to fill and re-fill cartridges, as well as pre-filled oil cartridges.
 Vaporizers also have the advantage of allowing the user to discover the temperature setting that works best for their preferred strain, and then repeat that temperature and experience each time they use their vaporizer.

 Although vaporizers come in many shapes and forms, there are generally two main types of vaporizers, portable vaporizers and the larger “desktop” vaporizers.

 Originally marketed as an alternative to smoking cigarettes, portable vapes have come a long way since their conception.
 Small and discreet, this technology was quickly modified for marijuana users to have a convenient option for cannabis inhalation.